Lordnikhil/Leave-O/README.md

 Install the dependencies:
 `npm install`

-Run the project:
+To run the project in Google Chome:
 `ionic serve`

+To run the project in Android Virtual Device
+`ionic cordova run android -l`

-Best viewed in Chrome device mode.
+Best viewed in Chrome device mode and Android Studio Virtual Device.